-Figure 1: Software architecture of KAD.
+Figure 1.
+Software architecture of KAD.

 Routing management takes care of populating the routing table and maintaining it.
-The maintenance requires to update the entries - called contacts - and to rearrange the contacts according to the distance: A peer stores only a few contacts of peers that are far away in the KAD ID space and increasingly more contacts to peers closer in the KAD ID space.
+The maintenance requires to update the entries - called contacts - and to rearrange the contacts accordingly.
+A peer stores only a few contacts of peers that are far away in the KAD ID space and increasingly more contacts to peers closer in the KAD ID space.
 If a contact refers to a peer that is offline, we define the contact as stale.
 In order to face the problem of stale contacts due to churn (departure of peers), KAD uses redundancy, i.e. the routing table stores more than one contact for a given distance.
-The routing the lookup (Sect.
+The routing management is responsible also for replying to route requests sent by other nodes during the lookup (Sect.
 2.2).
-Since in this paper we focus on content management, we do not go into the details of the routing procedure (the interested reader is referred to [16]).
-The only information we use is the probability that a contact contained in the routing table is stale: p{stale} .
+Since in this paper we focus on content management, we do not go into the details of the routing procedure (the interested reader is referred to [14]).
+The only information we use is the probability that a contact contained in the routing table is stale: $p{stale}$ .